erenymo/erenymo/README.md

 ###

-<p align="left">My name is Eren and I'm a Software Developer Intern at Gelecek Varlık Yönetimi A.Ş.</p>
+<p align="left">My name is Eren and I'm a Software Developer at Gelecek Varlık Yönetimi A.Ş.</p>

 ###